mougino/basica/manual.md

   * e.g. `GR.TEXT.DRAW grObjId, text$, drawX, drawY ' GR->grObjId ; TEXT->text$ ; DRAW->draw coordinates`
   * e.g. `IS_IN(sub, main) ' "IS sub IN main ?"` (IS_IN is a refactor of INSTR, which also remains available)
   * e.g. `ARRAY.LEN arr[], len` or `LIST.LEN listId, len`
+* indices and failure codes should always be consistent
+ * i.e. indices start at 1 (array dim, lists, etc.)
+ * and failure code is 0 (e.g. cannot open a file)
 * the power (and the responsibility) of basica should be given to the user at all time (when pressing Run or Compile):
   * for a sensitive command to work, permissions should be declared with the `PERMISSION` statement
   * resources should be called while respecting their exact filename case